cdf1982/cdf1982.github.io/glancecam/faqs.md

 >
 > 2. With the **⌘ N (CMD + N) keyboard shortcut**;
 >
-> 3. Finally, in the dropdown button containing the camera list that appears when your mouse enters a GlanceCam window, you can click on a name while holding the ⌥ (Option, also known as Alt) key down on your keyboard, and instead of opening a different camera in the same window, a new window will be opened with the selection instead.<br>
+> 3. Finally, in the dropdown button containing the camera list that appears when your mouse enters a GlanceCam window, you can click on a name while holding the ⌥ (Option, also known as Alt) key down on your keyboard, and instead of opening a different camera in the same window, a new window will be opened with the selection instead.
+>
 > New windows always open at the center of your screen with the default size; when you add windows with methods 1 and 2 above, GlanceCam automatically display the next camera in your list that is not currently already open.
 <a name="remote"></a>